techthoughts2/pwshPlaces/docs/Search-BingNearbyPlace.md

 ```

 ## DESCRIPTION
-Performs a nearby search request with provided parameters.
-Nearby search is useful for finding place types near a specific geographic location.
+The Search-BingNearbyPlace function conducts a nearby search for various place types, such as attractions,
+restaurants, or parks, within a specified geographic area.
+Users can define the search area using coordinates,
+radius, or a rectangular area.
-By default the location bias is IP based.
+By default, search results are biased based on the user's IP location,
+but this can be customized using various geographic parameters.
-Location bias can be controlled via parameters.
+Location bias and language can also be controlled via parameters.

 ## EXAMPLES